Louisiana High School Football District Standings

 SHREVEPORT, La.
-(KTAL/KMSS) – Evangel and North Desoto are tied at the top of the 4A District-1 Standings after week six.
-The Eagles and Griffins square off in the Friday Night Blitz Game of the Week, the winner will be in drivers’ seat for a district title.
+(KTAL/KMSS) – Calvary and D’Arbonne Woods are tied at the top of the 2A District-1 Standings after week seven.
+The Cavaliers and Timberwolves square off in the Friday Night Blitz Game of the Week, the winner will be in drivers’ seat for a district title.

 Here is a look at all of the North Louisiana District Standings: